MoniMurray/bookworms-et-al/README.md

 ## Design<a name="design"></a>

-I began my design of the database structure by creating an Entity Relationship Diagram using [LucidChart.com](https://lucid.app/lucidchart/870086e4-1983-4c96-9b3f-d46d64402517/edit?page=0_0&invitationId=inv_c8206c6c-8a90-4b84-9056-0eba3ce0cab4#), which can be viewed [here]().
-The Diagram helped me to consider what to include in each Model and the relationships between the models of the database.
+I began my design of the database structure by creating an Entity Relationship Diagram using LucidChart.com, which can be viewed [here](https://lucid.app/lucidchart/870086e4-1983-4c96-9b3f-d46d64402517/edit?page=0_0&invitationId=inv_c8206c6c-8a90-4b84-9056-0eba3ce0cab4#).
+The Diagram planning and layout helped me to consider what to include in each Model and the relationships between the models of the database.

 ### Colour Scheme